arvinq/Recommendator/README.md

 ### Description

 Much like a quiz-type application, it collects user's response and gives a suggestion based on the majority of the responses.
 The app helps the user plans out what type of activity can be done over the weekend.

-The application's design lets the moderator add multiple questions to precisely recommend what the user really wants.
+:wqThe application's design lets the moderator add multiple questions to precisely recommend what the user really wants.

 ### Screenshots